Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 > In Bitcoin, locking/unlocking logic is stored in scripts, which are stored in `ScriptSig` and `ScriptPubKey` fields of inputs and outputs, respectively.
 Since Bitcoins allows different types of such scripts, it signs the whole content of ``ScriptPubKey`.

 As you can see, we don't need to sign the public keys stored in inputs.
-Because of this, in Bitcoin it's not a transaction that's signed, but its trimmed copy with inputs storing `ScriptPubKey` from referenced outputs.
+Because of this, in Bitcoin, it's not a transaction that's signed, but its trimmed copy with inputs storing `ScriptPubKey` from referenced outputs.

 > A detailed process of getting a trimmed transaction copy is described [here](https://en.bitcoin.it/wiki/File:Bitcoin_OpCheckSig_InDetail.png).
 It's likely to be outdated, but I didn't manage to find a more reliable source of information.